pierrecabriere/react-authmanager/README.md

 ## 4 - Secure components
 **withGuard** HOC helps you protect your components in a flexible way.
 By example, you can render a login form instead of a component if no user is logged in.<br/>
 It needs a guard as parameter.
 A guard is just a function that returns a component, so you can easily create your own guards.<br/>
-A guard function has some parameters:<br/>
+A guard function has parameters:

 | prop  | description                                              |
 |:------|:---------------------------------------------------------|